 Based on comprehensive and detailed historical data of AstraZeneca in China, we find evidence of idiosyncratic location-bound conditions offering both opportunities and resources.
 The gradual development of these favourable conditions, along with AstraZeneca’s deepening local knowledge, triggered a transformation process in their operations in China.
 We offer important historical insights, which present a platform for future research providing more nuanced theoretical explanations of the four waves of R&D internationalization.

-- Zhao, S.; Tan, H.; Papanastassiou, M.; Harzing, A.W. (forthcoming) The internationalization of innovation towards the South: A historical case study of a global pharmaceutical corporation in China, Asia Pacific Journal of Management, Available online... - Publisher's version
+- Zhao, S.; Tan, H.; Papanastassiou, M.; Harzing, A.W. (forthcoming) The internationalization of innovation towards the South: A historical case study of a global pharmaceutical corporation in China, Asia-Pacific Journal of Management.
+Available online... - Publisher's version (read for free)

 The paper's first author is my talented young Middlesex University colleague Shasha Zhao (PhD Manchester Business School).
 Shasha’s current research focuses on R&D internationalization towards the South and its impact on local development.
 Her work can be found on ResearchGate, Google Scholar, and www.shashazhao.com